-APSA-CD is the official newsletter of the American Political Science Association’s Comparative Democratization section.
-Formerly known as CompDem, it has been published three times a year (October, January, and May) since 2003.
+APSA Annals of Comparative Democratization is the official newsletter of the American Political Science Association’s Comparative Democratization section.
+Formerly first known as CompDem, it has been published three times a year (October, January, and May) since 2003.
 In October 2010, the newsletter was renamed APSA-CD and expanded to include substantive articles on democracy, as well as news and notes on the latest developments in the field.
+In September 2018 it was renamed the Annals to reflect the increasingly high academic content and recognition of the symposia.
 The newsletter is now produced and edited by faculty members of the Varieties of Democracy (V-Dem) at the University of Gothenburg, Sweden.

-The current issue of APSA-CD is available APSA-2018(1) with a symposium on “Expectations, Responsiveness, and Electoral Accountability”.
+The current issue of Annals of Comparative Democratization is available APSA-2018(3) with a symposium on “Should Democratization Theory Survive?”.

 Staffan I. Lindberg is professor of political science and director of the V-Dem Institute, University of Gothenburg; one of four PIs for Varieties of Democracy (V-Dem); Wallenberg Academy Fellow; member of the Young Academy of Swede.
 He is author of Democracy and Elections in Africa and editor of Democratization by Elections: A New Mode of Transition?, and has also worked on women’s representation, clientelism, voting behavior, party and electoral systems, democratization, popular attitudes, and the Ghanaian legislature and executive-legislative relationships.